Skip to main content

 • Chart Interpretation / Configuration Logic: Shield policies are suitable for governing "events known to not require handling," such as planned maintenance and repetitive low-value notifications.
 Use with caution to avoid over-shielding.

-Missing Detection is a special policy type used to detect events expected to arrive but not yet received, applicable to scheduled tasks, heartbeat monitoring, and similar scenarios.
+Missing Detection is a special policy type for detecting expected events that fail to arrive on time, applicable to scheduled tasks, heartbeat monitoring, and similar scenarios.

 5.4.1 Core Capabilities